Commodity Levies Act 1990

 You could also call this:

-"The Governor-General can make a rule to charge a fee on certain goods or products."
+"The Governor-General can make a law to charge a fee on certain goods."

 Illustration for Commodity Levies Act 1990

-The Governor-General can impose a levy on a commodity if a Minister recommends it.
-You can find more information about when this can happen in section 5.
-The Governor-General makes this decision by Order in Council, which means they make a special order that says you have to pay the levy to a company.
-The Governor-General's order is a type of secondary legislation, which you can learn more about in Part 3 of the Legislation Act 2019.
-This order must be confirmed by an Act, and you can find out more about what that means in subpart 3 of Part 5 of the Legislation Act 2019.
-This means the order has to be approved by Parliament to make sure it is fair and follows the rules.
+The Governor-General can impose a levy on a commodity.
+You need to know that this happens when a Minister recommends it.
+The Governor-General does this by making an Order in Council.
+The Governor-General's order is a type of law called secondary legislation, which you can read about in Part 3 of the Legislation Act 2019.
+This order must be confirmed by an Act of Parliament, which is explained in subpart 3 of Part 5 of the Legislation Act 2019.
+This is how the order becomes official.
+The levy is paid to a body corporate, and this can happen from time to time, as long as the Governor-General follows section 5.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.